Tech N9ne: Personal life

 Yates was married in 1995, but separated in 2005.
 Yates filed for a divorce in 2015 and it was finalized in November 2017, 12 years after they were initially separated.
+On October 23, 2024, he married his longtime girlfriend Kristen, with whom he has two daughters, as seen from their social media accounts.
 Yates is an avid supporter of Kansas City culture and the metro area's pro sports teams, including the Kansas City Chiefs, Kansas City Royals, and Sporting Kansas City.
 Before the Chiefs played in the 2019 AFC Championship game, he released a song titled "Red Kingdom".
+In 2025, Yates was announced as one of the remixers for the 2026 FIFA World Cup theme, representing Kansas City.